abritoh/linuxf1/README.md

 (   ) LINUX F1
 -"-"--------------
      ClusterBR

+Document version v1.0.1
 ```

 **Manual pages**, are an essential feature of **Unix-like operating systems**, including **Linux**.
-Manual pages are pre-installed and provide the official documentation and detailed descriptions of the system commands, utilities, and programming functions.
+Manual pages are pre-installed and contains the official documentation and detailed descriptions of the system commands, utilities, and programming functions.

 **Sections**: Manual pages are organized into different sections, each covering specific areas: